BuckeyeCTF 2023 - area51

 Dockerfile:30:ENV FLAG="bctf{FaK3_F1aG}"

-The database used is MongoDB and the server is written with nodejs.
+The database used is MongoDB, and the server is written in Node.js.

-The classic attack is NoSQL injection but we need to find an entrypoint first.
+The classic attack is a NoSQL injection but we need to find an entrypoint first.

 2. Find an injection entrypoint

-In area51/routes/index.js we can see two places where we can do an injection:
+we can see two places where we can perform an injection:

 1